infinilabs/crawler/README.md

 #### Download Pre Built Package

-Go to [Release](https://github.com/infinitbyte/gopa/releases) or [Snapshot](https://github.com/infinitbyte/gopa-snapshot/releases) page, download the right package for your platform.
+Go to [Release](https://github.com/infinitbyte/gopa/releases) page, download the right package for your platform.

 _Note: Darwin is for Mac_